-As described above, proximity is a key factor in this process of innovation.
-The geographic proximity of individuals possessing high levels of human capital, skills, expertise, or creative capabilities enables their interactions, and these interactions facilitate the spillovers necessary for innovation.
+As we have described, proximity is a key factor in this process of innovation.
+The geographic proximity of individuals possessing high levels of human capital, skills, expertise, or creative capabilities enables their interactions; these interactions in turn facilitate the spillovers necessary for innovation.
 To date, such a theory has not been sufficiently empirically tested in the literature except for in a recent paper using French data by Autant-Bernard (2001).
-However, our analysis differs from theirs in that we examine metropolitan-level population density as a specific conception of geographic proximity.
+Our analysis differs from theirs in that we examine metropolitan-level population density as a specific conception of geographic proximity.
 Recent research from a variety of disciplines has begun to explore the relationship between forms of density and the production of new knowledge.
-For example, at the state level, Ciccone and Hall (1996) find that employment density increases average labor productivity, while Sedgely and Elmslie (2004) find a positive relationship between state population density and innovation.
-At the city level, Strumsky, Lobo, and Fleming (2005) positively link population density to metropolitan patenting, while Andersson, Quigley, and Wilhelmsson (2005) and working papers by Carlino, Chaterjee, and Hunt (2001, 2006) demonstrate the positive role of local employment density on innovation in Sweden and the U.S., respectively.
-We construct a novel composite measure of population density, arguing that it better describes the geographic closeness of people than previous conceptions of proximity and provides better intuition as to why the interactions between them occur.
+For example, at the state level, Ciccone and Hall (1996) find that employment density increases average labor productivity, and Sedgely and Elmslie (2004) find a positive relationship between state population density and innovation.
+At the city level, Strumsky, Lobo, and Fleming (2005) positively link population density to metropolitan patenting, while Andersson, Quigley, and Wilhelmsson (2005) and Carlino, Chaterjee, and Hunt (2001, 2007) demonstrate the positive role of local employment density on innovation in Sweden and the United States, respectively.
+We construct a novel composite measure of population density, arguing that it better describes the geographic closeness of people than do previous conceptions of proximity and that it provides better intuition as to why the interactions between them occur.

-Also, our approach differs from previous density research in that we consider the effect of a specific form of density, namely the density of "creative capital".
-Since innovation is an inherently creative act and not only traceable to those who meet a certain educational threshold, we feel creative capital offers more precision than the use of education-based human capital measures.
-Highly creative and innovative people - like Bill Gates - are included in the creative class, whereas they would be excluded from human capital measures.
-Additionally, as discussed above, we make use of population density measures instead of more commonly employed employment density measures.
-Innovation and growth are not singularly institutionally or firm focused, and our use of a broader population density measure is an attempt to capture that.
-Our central hypothesis is as follows: High densities of creative capital leads to and makes frequent face-to-face interactions amongst them, thus facilitating "creative" spillorers, and subsequently innovations.
+Our approach also differs from previous density research by considering the effect of a specific form of density, namely the density of "creative capital."
+Because innovation is an inherently creative act and not only traceable to those who meet a certain educational threshold, we feel that the concept of creative capital offers more precision than does the concept of education-based human capital measures.
+Highly creative and innovative people-such as Bill Gates-are included in the creative class, whereas they would be excluded from human capital measures.
+Additionally, as already discussed, we make use of population density measures instead of more commonly employed employment density measures because innovation and growth are not singularly institution- or firm-focused.
+Our central hypothesis is as follows: High densities of creative capital lead to frequent face-to-face interactions among individuals, thus facilitating "creative" spillovers and subsequent innovations.

-In summary, innovation occurs when a person possessing creativity combines her existing expertise with observations learned through spillovers.
-Such a spillover occurs when one individual's creativity is transferred to another individual or firm.
+In summary, innovation occurs when a person possessing creativity combines his or her existing expertise with observations learned through spillovers.
+Such spillovers occur when one individual's creativity is transferred to another individual or firm.
 These creative spillovers are in part believed to arise due to frequent face-to-face interactions and communication between individuals.
 Furthermore, these interactions are made more frequent by population density.
-Also, the literature explains that geographical proximity (here conceived of as density) makes it more likely that the "tacit" (non-codified) knowledge essential to innovation and embodied in individuals will be shared through face-to-face contact.
-Gertler (2003, 79) explains that "tacit knowledge is a key determinant of the geography of innovative activity....[B]ecause it defies easy articulation and is best acquired experientially, [it] is difficult to exchange over long distances."
+The literature also explains that geographical proximity (here conceived of as density) makes it more likely that the tacit (noncodified) knowledge essential to innovation and embodied in individuals will be shared through face-to-face contact (Storper and Venables 2004).
+Gertler (2003, 79) explains that "tacit knowledge is a key determinant of the geography of innovative activity....
+[B]ecause it defies easy articulation and is best acquired experientially, [it] is difficult to exchange over long distances."

-III.
 Data and Methods